-Along with American survey courses, Gill teaches courses on the 1960s, the Vietnam War, the History of Multicultural America, American Religious History, Sexualities and American Society, Global Human Rights, and Civil Rights Movements in America.
+Along with American survey courses, Dr. Gill teaches courses on the 1960’s, the Vietnam War, the History of Multicultural America, American Religion History, Sexualities and American Society, Global Human Rights, and Civil Rights Movements in America.